ethandih/supervised-machine-learning-implementation-from-scratch/README.md

 ## Disclaimer

 This project originated from coursework in an introductory machine learning course.
-The repository has been refactored for clarity and portfolio presentation.
+The repository has been refactored for clarity.